fsantanna/dceu/doc/manual.md

 ```
 `:<type> <...>`
 `:ceu <...>`
-`:pre <...>`
 `<...>`
 ```

-The `:<type>` modifier assumes the C code in `<...>` is an expression of the given type and converts it to Ceu.
+The `:<type>` modifier assumes that the C code in `<...>` evaluates to an expression of the given type and converts it to Ceu.
-The `:ceu` modifier assumes the code is already a value in Ceu and does not convert it.
+The `:ceu` modifier assumes that the code is already a value in Ceu and does not convert it.
-The `:pre` modifier assumes the code is a C statement that should be placed *as is* at the top of the [output file](#integration-with-c).
+The lack of a modifier assumes that the code is a C statement that does not evaluate to an expression.
-The lack of a modifier also assumes a C statement, but to be inlined at the current position.

-Native literals can include Ceu expressions with an identifier prefixed by dollar sign (`$`) suffixed by dot (`.`) with one of the desired types:
+Native literals can evaluate Ceu variable identifiers using a dollar sign prefix (`$`) and a dot suffix (`.`) with one of the desired basic types:
     `.Tag`, `.Bool`, `.Char`, `.Number`, `.Pointer`.

 Examples: